keithagroves/agent-to-service/README.md

 - **`domains`**: A list of domains that the capability interacts with.
 - **`version`**: The version of the capability itself.
 - **`checksum`**: A cryptographic hash (e.g., SHA-256) of the capability definition, excluding the `checksum` field itself.
+- **`authors`**: credits to the creators and contributors

 ### Execution Section

-Since each document represents a single capability, we include an `execution` section directly in the capability definition.
+We include an `execution` section directly in the capability definition.
 This section contains all the necessary details for executing the capability.

 #### Execution Steps with Individual Formats